oliveigah/distributed-logger/system_overview.md

 ## System Overview

-The system is quite simple, the main module is `DistributedLogger` which runs the gen_server, makes multicalls to other nodes and generate the consolidated version of the logs.
+The system is quite simple, the main module is `DistributedLogger` which runs the gen_server, makes multicasts to other nodes and generate the consolidated version of the logs.
 Http requests are handled by the Cowboy library using Plug!

 ![](./assets/exdocs_assets/node-diagram.png)